stephanenicolas/task-output-cache-demos/samples/03-use-http-backend/README.md

 This scenario demonstrates the use of an HTTP cache backend service.
 You can use this approach to set up a local cache for testing (although you can also use the [built-in local cache implementation](../01-simple-local-caching) if you want to run some simple tests).
 It is also possible to share the HTTP cache between multiple machines running Gradle builds.

 Gradle comes with built-in support for HTTP cache backends.
-Gradle Enterprise will ship with its own [build cache backend](https://gradle.com/build-cache) to make it easier to use this across an entire organization.

 ## Preparations

 We'll need an HTTP server that is capable of storing files uploaded via `PUT` requests.

-### Using Docker

-We have a ready-to-use [Docker](https://www.docker.com) container that you can fire up with little extra hassle.
+We have a ready-to-use [build cache node](https://hub.docker.com/r/gradle/build-cache-node/) Docker container that you can fire up with little extra hassle.

-Build the container in the [`http-server`](http-server) directory via:

-    $ cd http-server
-    $ docker build --tag gradle-task-cache:0.1 .
+The build cache node operates as an HTTP Gradle build cache, and can connect with [Gradle Enterprise](https://gradle.com/enterprise) for centralized management.

-and run it via:
+Run it via:

-    $ docker run --name gradle-task-cache -d -p 8885:80 gradle-task-cache:0.1
+    $ docker run -d -p 8885:80 gradle/build-cache-node

-### Manual setup

-If you don't want to use Docker, you can also install [nginx](https://www.nginx.com) manually.
-The attached [`nginx.conf`](http-server/nginx.conf) can serve as an example configuration.

-You can also use any other HTTP server as long as it supports uploading binaries via `PUT`.

 ## Running builds using the backend